History of cycling: Recreation

 Cycling as recreation became organized shortly after racing did.
 In its early days, cycling brought the sexes together in an unchaperoned way, particularly after the 1880s when cycling became more accessible owing to the invention of the Rover Safety bicycle.
 Public cries of alarm at the prospect of moral chaos arose from this and from the evolution of women’s cycling attire, which grew progressively less enveloping and restrictive.

 On 4 March 1915 the society for the construction of cycle paths in the Gooi and Eemland region in the Netherlands was founded.
 It is the last private “Cycle Path Society” that still exists today.
 Some people thought the increasing amount of motor traffic in the early 20th century was so dangerous for people cycling, especially those who rode as a leisure activity, that they wanted separate cycling infrastructure to be built.
 The routes would also not be connected to a route for motor traffic and mainly for recreation – so not the shortest routes, but the nicest routes.

-Today we see a resurgence of recreational cycling.
-We can see this with many companies meeting the demand for this trend and specialising in retro/vintage style bikes that originated in the Netherlands.

 Commuting

 People have been riding bicycles to work since the initial bicycle heyday of the 1890s.
-According to the website Bike to Work, this practice continued in the United States until the 1920s, when biking experienced a sharp drop, in part due to the growth of suburbs and the popularity of the car.
+According to the website Bike to Work, this practice continued in the United States until the 1920s, when biking experienced a sharp drop, in part due to the growth of suburbs and increasing usage of the car.
 In Europe, cycling to work continued to be common until the end of the 1950s.

 Today many people ride bikes to work for a variety of reasons including fitness, environmental concerns, convenience, frugality, and enjoyment.
 According to the US Census Bureau’s 2008 American Community Survey(ACS), on September 22, 2009, 0.55 percent of Americans use a bicycle as the primary means of getting to work.
 Some places of employment offer amenities to bike commuters, such as showers, changing rooms, indoor bike racks and other secure bike parking.

+Cargo

+Burundi banana transporters regularly travel at 45mph carrying 200kg.

 Touring

 Many cyclists wanted to use their machines to travel; some of them went around the world.
-Annie Londonderry did so in the 1880s, taking 15 months.
+Annie Londonderry did so in 1894–95, taking 15 months.
 Six Indian men cycled 71000 km around the world in the 1920s.